How Gisèle Pelicot shamed ‘Mr Everyman’ during the rape trial which shocked the world

 The 72-year-old’s simple message – that she and other victims of sexual abuse have no reason to feel ashamed – has inspired conversations about rape culture in France and across the globe, Crime Correspondent Amy-Clare Martin writes

-Sitting across a courtroom from the husband who drugged and raped her for a decade, along with the 46 complete strangers he invited to join in the attacks, Gisèle Pelicot was the epitome of dignity.
+Sitting across a courtroom from the husband who drugged and raped her for a decade, along with the 50 other men he invited to join in the attacks, Gisèle Pelicot was the epitome of dignity.

-After bravely choosing to waive her right to anonymity, the grandmother has looked each of her rapists in the eye during a gruelling four-month public trial which horrified the world.
+After bravely choosing to waive her right to anonymity, the grandmother has looked each of her rapists in the eye during a gruelling three-month public trial which horrified the world.

 The 72-year-old’s remarkable courage in the face of unfathomable abuse and her simple message – that she and other victims of sexual crimes have no reason to feel ashamed – has inspired conversations about rape culture across the globe as she became a symbol of the struggle against sexual violence.

-On Thursday, she watched as the man she had once trusted the most, her husband of 50 years Dominique Pelicot, was found guilty and sentenced to 20 years.
+On Thursday, she watched as the man she had once trusted the most, her husband of 50 years Dominique Pelicot, was found guilty and sentenced to 20 years as five judges returned their verdicts at Avignon’s Palais de Justice.
+Afterwards, he sat down and sobbed.

+“I wanted all of society to be a witness to the debates that took place here,” she said, paying tribute to her children and grandchildren who inspired her to lead this fight.

+She added: “I’m thinking about all the other families affected by this case and the unrecognised victims in these stories that are often in the shadows – you share my struggle.”

-During weeks of appalling testimony, the court heard how in 2011, after 40 years of seemingly happy marriage, Pelicot – an electrician nearing retirement - decided to begin sedating and raping the mother of his three grown-up children.
+During weeks of appalling testimony, the court heard how, in 2011, after 40 years of seemingly happy marriage, Dominique Pelicot – an electrician nearing retirement – decided to begin sedating and raping the mother of his three grown-up children.

-Not content with his own sordid attacks, he then invited others he met in a now-closed ‘Coco’ online chatroom to join in the abuse over the next nine years, which he meticulously documented in a sick library of homemade videos.
-Most assaults were carried out in their own bedroom in Mazan, a small town in Provence where they retired in 2013.
+Not content with his own sordid attacks, he then invited others he met in a now-closed Coco online chatroom to join in the abuse over the next nine years, which he meticulously documented in a sick library of homemade videos.
+Most assaults were carried out in the couple’s own bedroom in Mazan, a small town in Provence, where they retired in 2013.

 Gisèle said “her world was destroyed” when she was shown pictures of the attacks by investigators.
 The screams of her daughter Caroline Darian, 45, as she told her children of their father’s abuse will be forever etched in her mind, she said.